 Services begin at birth and continue throughout the life span:

 - Early Intervention – Birth to Three: Assists families and caregivers to meet infants’ and toddlers’ developmental and health-related needs.
-This can include a broad range of services for children with Autism.

 - Bulova Center: Provides meaningful activities in various domains, including physical/occupational therapy, educational, social opportunities to connect with others, leisure, and more.